 Conducto uses a tree structure to control how commands behave, and to report on their status.
 This page will show you how to leverage that structure to control of your pipeline's behavior.

-Mostly this is about how to organize the code that creates pipelines.
-If you already have a pipeline instance and you want to know how to manipulate it, check out the next section.
+Mostly this is about how to organize your pipeline definition, which is the code that creates pipelines.
+If you already have a launched pipeline and you want to know how to manipulate it, check out the next section.

 Conducto invites you to define your pipeline in an imperative context, which sets it apart from other pipeline tools.
 Rather than using a single structure that defines the whole thing at once (often via YAML), Conducto provides a library that you can call from general purpose programming languages like Python.